shaupert/haupert_MEE_2022/README.md

 The R scripts to reproduce figures/analyses from our paper are:

-* `figure_1a_compute_Leq.R` generates 2D scatters of audio features at various spatial and temporal scales.
-UMAP is used as a dimensionality reduction technique
+* `figure_1a_compute_Leq.R` generates a figure with the equivalent sound level (Leq) of the white noise and the ambient sound measured at different distances.
+The white noise is propagated in a neotropical rainforest (French guiana).
+The receptor is a SongMeter 4 (SM4) from Wildlife acoustics.
 *
 *